pablarce/API-ALMACEN/README.md

 - Products: Items stocked in the warehouse.
 - Inventory: A detailed record of the quantity of products in stock in each warehouse.
 - Product Categories: Organizational groups for products.
-- Suppliers: Companies or individuals who supply products to the warehouse.
+- Supplier: Companies or individuals who supply products to the warehouse.
-- Purchases: Records of purchases made from suppliers.
+- Purchase: Records of purchases made from suppliers.
-- Sales: Records of products sold to clients.
+- Sale: Records of products sold to clients.
 - Distributor: Entities responsible for distributing products to clients or warehouses.
 - Warehouse: Locations where products are stored.
 - Equipment: Tools or machinery used in the warehouse.